 Observe students make stews during centers and small group to assess their counting concepts and skills.
 Observe how many each student can count out independently and write it in your assessment book!
 Assessments don’t have to be boring!
 Just observe and document.
 Take a photo to place on a counting rubric for a quick and easy portfolio sample.

-When I first created these stews I had no idea how much teachers and students would love them!
-My students and teachers are reaching out to me asking for MORE themed stews.
-I just added more stews to the pack and they will be added over the next three months!
+When I first created these stews I had no idea how much teachers and students would love them.
+Teachers reached out to me asking for MORE themed stews so I kept adding more and more.
+There were so many that the bundle became huge and I broke it up into smaller bundles so you can use a few if you want.

-Here are some stews already in the pack!
+Here are some of the counting stews in action!

 What are teachers saying?